-Keep checking back on this page for the latest announcements and other timely information of interest on gender norms, adolescents and young adults.
-Visit the Events page to see details of our upcoming webinars, plus event wrap-ups.
+Keep checking this page for the latest announcements and other timely information of interest on gender norms.
+Visit the Events page to see what ALIGN is up to, plus wrap-ups and summaries from past events.

 Out now | Empowering Adolescent Girls in Developing Countries: Gender Justice and Norm Change

 Adolescence is a pivotal time in a girl's life.
 The development of educational, physical, psychosocial, familial, political and economic capabilities enable girls to reach their full potential and contribute to the wellbeing of their families and society.
 However, progress is still significantly constrained by discriminatory gender norms and the related attitudes and practices which restrict girls’ horizons, restrain their ambition and, if unfettered, allow exploitation and abuse.

 Empowering Adolescent Girls in Developing Countries explores the detrimental impact of discriminatory gender norms on adolescent girls’ lives across very different contexts.
 Grounded in four years of in-depth research in Ethiopia, Nepal, Uganda and Viet Nam, the book adopts a holistic approach, recognising the inter-related nature of capabilities and the importance of local context.
 By exploring the theory of gendered norm change, contextualising and examining socialisation processes, the book identifies the patriarchal vested interests in power, authority and moral privilege, which combine in attempts to restrict and control girls’ lives.